 Key Context from MEPC 83

-The Paris Agreement’s temperature goals underpin this work, with the IMO recognising both CO₂, methane (CH₄), and nitrous oxide (N₂O) as major climate-warming gases, alongside pollutants like NOx, SOx, particulate matter, and black carbon.
+The Paris Agreement’s temperature goals underpin this work, with the IMO recognising carbon dioxide CO₂, methane (CH₄), and nitrous oxide (N₂O) as major climate-warming gases, alongside pollutants like NOx, SOx, particulate matter, and black carbon.

 The Net Zero Framework is designed to: